Associate Head Coach/Recruiting Coordinator

 Volunteer Assistant Coach

-Pearson comes to Milwaukee after a very successful year at Concordia University Wisconsin.
+Pearson came to Milwaukee after a very successful year at Concordia University Wisconsin.
 In his one season on staff, CUW went 28-13 overall, setting a program record for most victories, including one over No. 3 Whitewater.
 The Falcons went 15-5 in conference play and finished runner-up at the Northern Athletics Collegiate Conference Tournament.
 The season ended with six players earning NACC all-league honors and the team finishing seventh in the final Midwest Regional poll.

 “We are extremely excited to announce the addition of Drew Pearson to our staff,” head coach Scott Doffek said at the time.
 “Drew has spent the past few years honing his craft at Minnesota State and Concordia University.
 He has also spent a time coaching in the Northwoods League, where he was with some of the best NCAA DI college baseball players from all over the country.”